mikedilger/mosaic-spec/docs/reference.md

 * These are 48 bytes long and easily fit into a 253 byte tag when needed.
 * By not including the hash of content, records can be edited and replaced by the author (where edits make sense)
-* By containing the application ID, records that are edited cannot change their type.
+* By containing the kind, records that are edited cannot change their kind.
-* By containing the application ID, software can filter records that are not relevant to a situation without needing to look them up first.
+* By containing the kind, software can filter records that are not relevant to a situation without needing to look them up first.
 * 48 bits of randomness (in the nonce) is unique enough.
 The odds that a user will have multiple clients that simultaneously create records at the same